haozhx23/Llama2-QLoRA-on-SageMaker/README.md

 This experiment is based on Amazon SageMaker.
 Including,

-1/ Training a Bloke Llama2 (TheBloke/Llama-2-7B-fp16) QLoRA Adapter,
+1/ Training a Bloke Llama2 (TheBloke/Llama-2-7B-fp16) QLoRA Adapter

-2/ merge the LLM and the adapter into one-model for faster inference later,
+2/ Merge the freezed LLM and the trained adapter into one-model for faster inference later

-3/ for the tuned model in S3, then use SageMaker LMI (Large Model Inference) container to host the adpated model.
+3/ Use LMI (Large Model Inference) container on SageMaker Endpoint to host the adpated model saved in S3

     - in inference/, use Basic Python engine (HuggingFace Accelerate)